 In instances when an instructor acts to remove a student from a course, the instructor should inform the student in writing of the intended action and notify the Registrar of the appropriate grade to be entered on the student's academic record.
-In this, as in all manners of academic discipline, students have the right to appeal the instructor's action to the Division Coordinator.
+In this, as in all manners of academic discipline, students have the right to appeal the instructor's action to the Dean of Academic Affairs..